nyu-mll/quality/leaderboard/submission.md

 ## FAQ

 1. What evaluation metrics will be used?
-- Given that we have made sure each of the four options has a roughly 25% chance of being the gold answer, we will measure the model performance by accuracy only.
+- We will measure the model performance by accuracy only.
 Two accuracy numbers will be computed: the accuracy on the entire test set and the accuracy on the hard subset of the test set.
+- We will also report the SAT-style score which penalizes incorrect predictions.
+The score equals (number of correct answers - (1/3) * number of incorrect answers + 0 * number of abstained answers) / (number of examples).
+A set of random predictions would receive a score close to 0.
+Therefore, if your model is very uncertain on an example, it would be best to abstain according to this metric.

 2. Can I make an anonymous submission to the leaderboard?
 - Yes, but please try not to do so unless necessary.